curl/curl/docs/INSTALL.md

 SPDX-License-Identifier: curl
 -->

-# how to install curl and libcurl
+# How to install curl and libcurl

 ## Installing Binary Packages